NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 Curator David Steelman responded by saying he didn’t consider it a disruption, and was glad to hear their voices.

 Not everyone agreed with Steelman, though.
 The next week, State Representative Donna Lichtenegger, the chair of the House Appropriations-Higher Education Committee, announced they were moving forward with a plan to give every state college and University in the state a 2 percent increase in funding from last year, except for the University of Missouri system.
 She said it was in response to the events last semester, and because MU hasn’t fired Communications Professor Melissa Click yet for her actions during the student demonstrations.
-But Lichtenegger also said that for her, the last straw was when the Curators didn’t shut down the protest by 1-9-5-0 at this meeting.
+But Lichtenegger also said that for her, the last straw was when the Curators didn’t shut down the protest by 1950 at this meeting.

 But back to that Curators meeting the week before.
-The day after the 1-9-5-0 interruption, the Board opened its meeting in an unusual way.
+The day after the 1950 interruption, the Board opened its meeting in an unusual way.

-(Maybe Sarah Kellogg took photos?)

 “I believe that if we could all demonstrate respect for each other as a minimum and actually feel respect for each other as the ideal, issues of bias will be diminished,” Board Chair Pam Hendrickson said, making the introduction.
 “I am of the opinion that offense is taken when none is intended….
 So how do we learn what other people find disrespectful and how do we communicate in a polite and respectful way that we feel disrespected by the words or actions of another?
 I’ve asked Chuck Henson, Chief Diversity Officer for the MU campus, to put together a panel discussion to address these questions and to open our eyes to making all of our interactions more positive.”